unclezap/zebtemp/README.md

 ### Step 3 - Edit Beer Details

-As a user, when looking at the details of a beer I can edit the current description of a beer.
+When looking at the details of a beer, I can edit the current description of a beer.
 Clicking the 'Save' button will save any changes added to the description in the database.

 To update a beer you'll need to make a PATCH request
 * **Route:** PATCH `http://localhost:3000/beers/:id`